 The lesser number of visitors combined with all the amenities present at the beach make it a great choice for foreign visitors to Goa.

 Arambol is a popular beach in North Goa.
 It used to be a popular hippy spot and although there is still a hippy vibe with evening drum circles, yoga and various healing courses on offer it’s also very popular with holidaymakers and backpackers too.

 Arambol beach is huge in length and width with lots of restaurants along it offering sunbeds in return for a drink or food from their menu.
 The ocean is perfect for swimming in with enough waves for it to be fun but not dangerous and the sunset in Arambol is beautiful as the beach is perfectly west facing.

 As well as there being plenty of restaurants on the beach in Arambol the town behind the beach is a hive of activity too with lots of shops, restaurants and cafes selling Indian Food but also healthy Western Food making it one of the best beaches in Goa for foreigners!

-Who liked it?
-The Wandering Quinn
+Suggested by: The Wandering Quinn

 4. Agonda Beach

 Situated in South Goa, Agonda Beach is a golden crescent of powder-soft sand, where the pace slows down to the meditative sway of the palm trees, and where cows come to congregate at sunset.
 This is a far cry from the concrete jungles and party beaches elsewhere in Goa; although you will still easily find WiFi and Western Food.